Ryanair To Shut Frankfurt Hub After Pilots Refuse Pay Cuts - UrduPoint

 It added: "The VC (has) voted for job cuts and base closures when they could have preserved all jobs.

-The carrier also warned its bases in Berlin Tegel and Duesseldorf were likely to be closed before winter.
+The carrier also warned its bases in Berlin Tegel and Duesseldorf were likely to shut down before winter.

 In reaction, the VC union said the proposed cutbacks would harm members and offer inadequate job security -- and it urged fresh talks.